dib-lab/khmer/doc/dev/development.rst

 ---------

-All khmer scripts used by a published recommended analysis pipeline must be included in scripts/ and meet the standards therein implied.
+All khmer scripts used by a published recommended analysis pipeline must be included in `scripts/` and meet the standards therein implied.

 Command line scripts
 --------------------

 Python command-line scripts should use '-' instead of '_' in the name.
-(Only filenames containing code for import imported should use _.)
+(Only filenames containing code for import should use _.)

 Please follow the command-line conventions used under scripts/.
 This includes most especially standardization of '-x' to be hash table size,